15 Tips For Growing Beautiful Orchids Indoors

 If the stem is yellow or brown, then it must be completely cut off.

 There are a few maintenance choices to be made after the blooms have fallen.
-The first, is to do nothing.
-If the plant is heathy and the spike or stem remains green and flexible, there is no harm in leaving it alone.
+The first is to do nothing.
+If the plant is healthy and the spike or stem remains green and flexible, there is no harm in leaving it alone.

 You can trim the spike to encourage a new shoot.
 As I mentioned above, cutting the stem just above the lowest node will encourage the plant to grow from that spot, and can even result in a second blooming stalk forming in the same season.

 If the stem turns yellow or brown, it is best to trim it off completely, as once this has occurred, it will no longer bloom.
-Be very careful in doing this to sympodial orchids that you do not cut off the entire pseudobulb, as these store water and nutrients to encourage and nourish new growth.
+Be very careful in doing this to sympodial orchids.
+Do not cut off the entire pseudobulb, as these store water and nutrients to encourage and nourish new growth.

-Providing post-bloom care is essential to keeping your orchids around for longer than a single season.
-Orchids are perennial in nature, and can bring you decades of blooms if given proper care.
+Providing post-bloom care is essential to keeping your orchids indoors around for longer than a single season.
+Orchids are perennial in nature and can bring you decades of blooms if given proper care.

 Prune and Repot at the Right Time